Raccoons-Rise-Up/client-godot/.github/GODOT_TIPS.md

 ### Renaming export node paths
 Take note of where the node path leads to in the inspector before renaming it as you will have to manually set the node path again after you rename it.

+### Changing the location of a script
+Do not change the location of a script inside vscode, instead do it inside Godot.
+Changing the location of the script in Godot will update the necessary references unlike in Vscode.